connor557/LightstoneBungee/README.md

 ---

-Licensed under the terms of GNU AGPLv3
+Licensed under the terms of GNU AGPLv3 (except where license adjunct trumps these terms)